Subsidence of coastal structures

 VOTRUBA, G., 2007, “Imported Building Materials of Sebastos Harbour, Israel”, International Journal of Nautical Archaeology, 2007, 36.2, (p 325-335).

-ZEN, K., & YAMAZAKI, H., 1991, “Field observation and analysis of wave-induced liquefaction in seabed”, Japanese Society of Soil Mechanics and Foundation Engineering, Soils and Foundations, Vol. 31, No.4, (p 161-179).
+ZEN, K., & YAMAZAKI, H., 1991, “Field observation and analysis of wave-induced liquefaction in seabed”, Soils and Foundations, Vol. 31, No.4, Japanese Society of Soil Mechanics and Foundation Engineering, (p 161-179).

 ZEN, K., & YAMAZAKI, H., 1990, “Mechanism of wave-induced liquefaction and densification in seabed”, Soils and Foundations, Vol. 30, No. 4, Japanese Society of Soil Mechanics and Foundation Engineering, (p 90-104).